 - Organisational Justice

-Growing a culture of Adaptive Leadership is a set of capabilities that everyone one of us should be working towards, not just in terms of leadership, but as human beings in a rapidly changing world.
+Obtaining a set of capabilities for Adaptive Leadership is something that every one of us should be working towards, not just in terms of leadership, but as human beings in a rapidly changing world.

 About the AusIMM Mining 4.0 Academy